 For more detailed information about gluten free foods and how to read labels, click here.
 You'll link to the Celiac Sprue Association website, a member-supported group dedicated to providing information and assistance for people with gluten sensitivity and celiac disease.

 Because a number of disease symptoms can be linked to gluten sensitivity, and gluten sensitivity is on the rise in our society.
 Gluten, for some of us, can cause damage to the intestines which, in turn, interferes with proper assimilation of nutrients and/or creates an inability to digest foods properly.

 Basing your meals on the gluten free food list is a perfect place to begin when changing the diet.

 Symptoms of gluten sensitivity include, but are by no means limited to: gas, pain and bloating in the intestines, irritable bowel syndrome (IBS), acid reflux (also called heartburn), fatigue, depression and anxiety, pain in the joints, skin problems like dermatitis, and allergies.

+If you have been diagnosed with a gluten sensitivity or have a sense that gluten moth be an underlying cause to some of your inexplicable health complaints then try cutting out gluten from your menus for at least 30 days and see how you feel.
 Wheat and all wheat products are the most important ones to get rid of.
 That’s the first step.
 Not only are they naturally high in gluten, but many wheat products, like breads, actually have extra gluten added!